 Inform your insurer

 It is very important that you notify your insurer as soon as possible about the water damage.
-All insurers have claims department open 24/7, whether day or night.
+All insurers have a claims department open 24/7, whether day or night.
 You may not attempt to repair or remove damaged contents until the claims adjuster has assessed the damage.

 Secure your property